AdaCore/training_material/courses/spark_for_ada_programmers/020_formal_methods_and_spark.rst

    At this point it helps to understand the rationale behind the differences between the SPARK and Ada languages.
    The aim while designing the SPARK subset of Ada was to create the biggest possible subset still amenable to easy specification and sound verification.
-   The most notable exclusions include access type and allocators, as well as handling of exceptions, which are both known to increase considerably the amount of required user-written annotations.
+   The most notable exclusions include uses of access type and allocators that create aliasing, as well as handling of exceptions, which are both known to increase considerably the amount of required user-written annotations.
-   Goto statements and controlled types are also not supported as they introduce non-trivial control flow.
+   Backwards goto statements and controlled types are also not supported as they introduce non-trivial control flow.
    The two remaining restrictions are side-effects in expressions and aliasing of names, which we will now look at in more detail.

 ------------------------------